Nozbe/Michael.team/en/test.md

 > I've seen dark before, but not like this
 > This is cold, this is empty, this is numb
 > The life I knew is over; the lights are out
 > Hello darkness: I'm ready to succumb

-with br

-> I've seen dark before, but not like this<br />
-> This is cold, this is empty, this is numb<br />
-> The life I knew is over; the lights are out<br />
-> Hello darkness: I'm ready to succumb

-with enters

-> I've seen dark before, but not like this
->
-> This is cold, this is empty, this is numb
->
-> The life I knew is over; the lights are out
->
-> Hello darkness: I'm ready to succumb

 with backslashes